OpenCDSS/cdss-app-tstool-doc-user/mkdocs-project/docs/introduction/introduction.md

     then equal weight may be given to each value when computing the mean (a simple mean).
     If the original data are irregular interval, then the weight given to each irregular value may depend on the amount of time that a value was observed (a time-weighted mean, not a simple mean).
+    For regular interval time series,
+    other statistics may be used (e.g., `Median`, `Min`, `Max`).

-Without having specific information about the time scale for data, TSTool assumes that all data are instantaneous for displays.
+Without having specific information about the time scale for data, TSTool assumes that all irregular interval time series are instantaneous for displays, and regular interval data use the date/time as end of the interval.
 If time series are graphed using bars, an option is given to display the bar to the left, centered on, or to the right of the date/time.
 If time series are graphed using lines or points, the data values are drawn at the date/time corresponding to data values.
-This may not be appropriate for the time scale of the data.
 In most cases, this default is adequate for displays.
-Graphing data of different time scales together does result in visual inconsistencies.
+Graphing data that have different time scales together may result in visual inconsistencies.
-These issues are being evaluated and options may be implemented in future releases of the software.
-In particular, an effort to automatically determine the time scale from the data type and interval is being evaluated.
-This can be difficult given that data types are not consistent between input types and time scale may be difficult to determine when reading time series.
-Refer to the input type appendices for information about time scale.
+Graphs can be configured to connect points or use a step.

-The time scale is particularly important when changing the time interval of data.
+The time scale is important when changing the time interval of data.
 For example, conversion of instantaneous data to mean involves an averaging process.
 Conversion of instantaneous data to accumulated data involves summing the original data.
 Commands that change interval either operate only on data of a certain time scale or